-I became the sailing program director that summer and I actually did it for the next 6 summers as well.
-My kids sailed all the way through high school and they became instructors too.
+I became the sailing program director that summer and I actually did it for the next six summers, as well.
+My kids sailed all the way through high school and they became instructors, too.
 It was an incredible experience, but towards the end, I got tired.
 It’s not always easy managing teenage instructors.
-After 7 years I decided I had to step down as the sailing program director because I had something else I wanted to do with my summers, I had set a big goal for myself.”
+After seven years I decided I had to step down as the sailing program director because I had something else I wanted to do with my summers.
+I had set a big goal for myself.”

 “When I decided to leave the sailing school it was because I wanted to get out of the little boats.
 I wanted to get my captain’s license and learn how to sail the big boats out on Lake Superior.

 I think I was drawn to the idea because of that feeling of power.
 To be at the helm of a big boat, it’s a powerful feeling.
-At the same time, it is scary too.
+At the same time, it’s scary, too.
 I knew I would need to sail a lot to get really comfortable with it.

 Women captains are in demand because women often like to sail with women.
-Once in awhile when I go to meet a group of people for a charter on the docks and they'll go, ‘You're going to be our captain?!’ kind of like they don’t believe it.
-Once in awhile, I get that, but not too often.
+Once in a while when I go to meet a group of people for a charter on the docks, they’ll go, ‘You’re going to be our captain?!’
+Kind of like they don’t believe it.
+Once in a while, I get that, but not too often.

 Once I became a charter captain, I worked almost every day for a couple summers.
 I did lots of overnight trips out near the islands, that’s where I really got my experience.
 So often if the weather turns bad and you’re out on a trip, you’re not calling things off, you’re just seeking shelter for the boat.

-Once I was out on a three-day trip, and I had six sixteen-year-old boys and their eighteen-year-old counselor and we were out for three days.
+Once I had six 16-year-old boys and their 18-year-old counselor.
+We were out for three days.
 The first night in the boat we were anchored in the lee of Stockton Island.
-The forecast was saying some weather might be coming in from the West.
-But it was much much worse than the forecast had predicted.
-We suddenly found ourselves in 85-mile hour winds.
-This is a 38-foot boat, a good size heavy boat, and the wind just laid that boat right down on its side, no sails up, on anchor, and it completely laid that boat down.
+The forecast was saying some weather might be coming in from the west.
+But it was much, much worse than the forecast had predicted.
+We suddenly found ourselves in 85 mph winds.
+This is a 38-foot boat, a good-sized, heavy boat, and the wind just laid that boat right down on its side, no sails up, on anchor, and it completely laid that boat down.
 There were three other boats out there with us and the other worrisome part is that they were all drifting.
 It was pretty intense.
-But we all made it, me and the 7 teenage boys.
+But we all made it, me and the seven teenage boys.

 Being out on Superior on a beautiful day, I can’t think of anywhere else in the world I would rather be.
 She reminds me of who’s in charge and how things are gonna go.
 And I’m very respectful.
 The moves and the drama of it are quite amazing.